These lemon cupcakes are bursting with lemon flavor! They are moist, light, and made with fresh lemons rather than extracts and flavorings.

-- In a medium-sized mixing bowl or bowl of a stand mixer, mix together sugar, cake flour, baking soda, salt, and zest.
+- In a medium-sized mixing bowl or bowl of a stand mixer, mix together sugar, cake flour, baking powder, baking soda, salt. and lemon zest.

 - Add butter and mix on medium-low speed for three minutes.
 Because there is so little butter, you'll end up with a very fine crumb texture.

 - In a small mixing bowl, whisk together eggs, sour cream, oil, and vanilla extract until smooth.

 - Add the egg mixture to the flour mixture and beat on medium speed until just combined.

 - Slowly add milk and mix on low speed until just combined.
 The batter will be liquid.
 (Don't worry, you didn't do anything wrong.
 It's supposed to be that way.)